AkashChandra92/Community-Album-App/README.md

-# Imageboard - Full stack application
+# Community Album App - Full stack application
 The app has a database in the backend and for the front end uses React+Redux JS.
 The app needs a user to login and then they can view all the images in the database.
 To add images, a user needs to login.

 # Table of Contents